Ruthensmear

-RuthenSmear is the first solo album by guitarist Pat Smear.
-The song "Golden Boys" was originally written by Darby Crash, but never recorded by him before his death.
-Vagina Dentata, a short-lived punk band that Smear was in following the death of Crash, recorded and released a version of the song on the compilation Flipside Vinyl Fanzine Vol 2, released in 1985, prior to its re-recording for this album.
+RuthenSmear is the first solo album by the American musician Pat Smear.
+The song "Golden Boys" was written by Darby Crash, but never recorded by him.
+Vagina Dentata, a short-lived punk band that Smear was in following the death of Crash, recorded and released a version of the song on the 1985 compilation Flipside Vinyl Fanzine Vol 2.
+Smear supported the album with a North American tour.

+Critical reception

+Trouser Press said, "Showcasing instrumental skill and scenery-chewing vocal stylings, Smear flips the idiosyncratic tracks towards Redd Kross giddiness, acoustic restraint, dance thwack, experimental nonsense and whatever else comes into his studio-bound head."